 You can manage, enable, or disable gesture control from within the mobile app.
 Please refer to the Sunu App guide for more details.

 Resetting Sunu band

-- Press and hold the App/Menu button for 3 seconds, unit Sunu band begins to vibrate.
+- Press and hold both the HOME and NAVIGATE buttons for 3 seconds, unit Sunu Band begins to vibrate.

-- Allow Sunu band to go through the reset process.
-This should only take about 10 seconds.
+- Allow Sunu Band to go through the reset process.
+This should only take about 20-30 seconds.

-We recommend that you now review the Sunu mobile app quick start guide to learn how to pair and connect your Sunu band to the Sunu App.
-The mobile app allows you to unlock Sunu band’s potential.
-With the mobile app, you will be able to customize your Sunu band and manage its apps or functions directly from your phone.
+We recommend that you now review the Sunu Mobile App Quick Start Guide to learn how to pair and connect your Sunu Band to the Sunu App.
+The mobile app allows you to unlock Sunu Band’s potential.
+With the mobile app, you will be able to customize your Sunu Band and manage its functions directly from your phone.